Choosing a quality VPN client is difficult. There are many VPN clients on the market, all claiming to be the best in one way or another.

 Pricing for TunnelBear starts with the free service, Little Bear.
 The next step up is the Giant Bear, for USD $9.99 per month and then the Grizzly Bear that is $4.99 for 12 months.

-CyberGhost’s prices start at USD $12.99 per month, then 6 months for per month and 18 months for $5.25 per month.
+CyberGhost’s prices start at USD $12.99 per month, then 1 year for $5.25/month per month and 2 years for $3.69/month per month.
 If you are an occasional user, go for TunnelBear’s free Little Bear option, but if you are a regular user, CyberGhost is much better priced.

 TunnelBear’s customer support has one big drawback and that is no live chat support.
 There are Help pages and a FAQ section for you to search for the answers to your issues.
 Failing that, you can fill out a support ticket, which can take anywhere between a few hours and up to 24 hours for a response.